C++23 · GPU-First · In Development · Late 2027

 Metal 4 on Apple Silicon

-Production macOS backend on the Metal 4 API.
-MetalFX upscaling, hardware ray tracing, residency sets, and TBDR-aware pass ordering — full feature parity with D3D12 and Vulkan.
+macOS backend on the Metal 4 API with full path tracing, MetalFX upscaling, residency sets, and TBDR-aware pass ordering.

 Apple · Metal 4 · MetalFX